mhx/dwarfs/README.md

   of GoogleTest.
 GoogleTest itself recommends that it is being downloaded as part of the build.
 However, you can use the system installed version by passing `-DPREFER_SYSTEM_GTEST=ON` to the `cmake` call.
 Use at your own risk.
+One known issues with using system-installed versions of GoogleTest is that `utils_test` can fail to compile because it uses C++20 features and GoogleTest is built without `-std=c++20`.
+The release page has a patch (`dwarfs-system-gtest.patch`) that can be applied to work around this issue.

 - For other bundled libraries (namely `fmt`, `parallel-hashmap`, `range-v3`), the system installed version is used as long as it